brickfrog/notes.justin.vc/content/index.md

 <div class="outline-1 jvc">

 This is the home to my notes that I export using [org-roam](https://www.orgroam.com).
-I've been trying to use the daily notes as the jumping off point for accountability re: me reading/doing more things.
-Additionally, it's meant for me to tinker around with typescript.
+It's primarily meant for just jotting down notes with a secondary purpose allowing me to tinker around with typescript.
 Check the [about](/about) page for more details on the site itself.
 I plan to keep most design notes there.
+Or you can go back to my main site [here](https://justin.vc).

 Most of the design is based on person aesthetics vs. readability, @ me if you think I should change things.
 Some of this is intrinsic to quartz and I've been kind of tinkering off-and-on.
+I also primarily operate it in dark mode on my desktop so things are generally tested more stringently against that.

 <div class="outline-2 jvc">